Use automated tools in your development processes to improve the software development lifecycle (SDLC).

 The process of identifying and remediating application vulnerabilities works best when it’s closer to the developer and can be integrated as a part of functional testing.
 Parasoft AST tools extend automated application security testing across the SDLC to help uncover security and quality issues that could expose security risks in your software applications.
 This increases collaboration in DevSecOps and provides an effective way for you to identify and manage security risks more confidently.

-This includes static application security testing, penetration testing, using various testing tools, and more.
-Let’s learn more about the kinds of security vulnerabilities this strategy can mitigate and the tools to improve strategies further.
-This page also covers SAST, DAST, and IAST.
+This includes static application security testing (SAST), penetration testing, using various testing tools, and more.
+Learn more about the kinds of security vulnerabilities this strategy can mitigate and the tools to improve strategies further.
+This page also covers DAST and IAST.

 The benefits of AST are realized when testing is done early and often to provide visibility into application security risks.
 Modern software development demands for automation to deliver software applications at speed, without sacrificing security and quality.